Are you in a saturated market? If so, I got good news. UX is the absolute differentiator. Improve your UX, and you improve your market standing.

 Performance Metrics

-To measure performance metrics, conduct usability testing sessions.
-Analyze recordings of these sessions to establish a baseline and track improvements over time.
+To measure performance metrics, conduct user testing sessions.
+Analyze recordings of these sessions to establish a baseline and track improvements with numerical data over time.
+As an alternative to recordings, you may also have a dedicated person on the meeting who takes notes and calculates relevant information.

 Self-Reported Metrics